exo-lang/exo-artifact/README.md

                                 C_reg[k + 0, i + 0, jo + 0, 0:8])
 ```

-Here is the potential modification to this code that you might want to try.
+We would suggest reviewers to make the following modification to the code:
 - Modify the original algorithm so that the `k` loop becomes outermost.
 Adjust the scheduling operations so that the resulting code will be the same as the output of the sixth block.

 ### Compiling